chuang76/Summer-Music-Player/README.md

 <br>

-If you want to modify the codes, you can assemble the .asm file with
+If you want to modify the codes, you can assemble .asm file with

 ```
 $ ml /c /coff /Cp final.asm